-We want to avoid given a person a false sense of assurance regarding being saved.
+We want to avoid giving a person a false sense of assurance regarding being saved.

 What is not okay